savantcare/emr/webclient/README.md

 Pirority:

-1. Icons coming on top of each other when i take my mouse over a row
+1. the appt date is visible for that i need to slide a little
-2. the appt date is visible for that i need to slide a little
+2. Icons not coming inside chief complaint on the unlocked appt slide.
-3. Icons not coming inside chief complaint on the unlocked appt slide.
+3. In add form the first form button will be "Close" when enter pressed then invoke this action
-4. In add form the first form button will be "Close" when enter pressed then invoke this action
+4. Increase the font size dynamically.

 npm run start-dev